 NOW WITH MORE!
-This post was updated on November 7, 2016 to provide much more information to help you conduct your own blog post audit.
+This post was updated for 2016 to provide much more information to help you conduct your own blog post audit.
 Enjoy!

 Running a successful blog is an incredibly challenging process, all the more so considering how much competition you’re facing:

 - There are 5 million blogs on WordPress alone.

 - WP adds about 50,000 new sites every day.